 Selection of Members: Members are selected by application through a Google form – LISD GT District Advisory Interest Form.
 Interested parents, staff, and students will apply using an application that asks for campus affiliation and reason for serving.
 All members will acknowledge that they can attend all meetings scheduled for the school year.
 A committee of two or three members from the district will review applications and select members based on feeder pattern, level, GT program identification, rationale for application, and commitment to attend all meetings.

-Meeting Dates: A minimum of three or four meetings will be held annually.
-Note: subcommittees may be needed to complete additional work depending on the annual topics of review.
-Dates for 22-23:
+Meeting Dates: A minimum of three meetings will be held annually.
+Dates for 24-25 include: